Company car tax for electric cars

 This in turn helps reduce delivery charges, making the use of an electric van, for example, a useful marketing tool and a way to cut costs for clients.

-There are concerns about electric range – this is improving as time goes on.
 However, company car drivers can benefit from workplace charging at partner sites within the same business, or at businesses you are dealing with and with the charging infrastructure ever increasing, and more cars registered being electric anyway, the old days of diesel cars clogging up the fast lane of the motorway will be soon behind us.

 What is a BIK tax?